 The two main laws under which companies are created are the Canada Business Corporations Act (federal) and the Business Corporations Act (in Quebec).

-Quebec’s new Business Corporations Act applies to all Quebec companies created since February 14, 2011, and to most Quebec companies created before that date.
+Quebec’s Business Corporations Act applies to all Quebec companies created since February 14, 2011 and to most Quebec companies created before that date.

 The choice between creating a federal or Quebec company depends on several things:

 Can do business in all provinces and territories of Canada

 Must register with the Registre des entreprises (enterprise register) if it does business in Quebec

 Automatically registered and allowed to do business in Quebec once it is incorporated

 If wants to do business in other Canadian provinces and territories, might have to register, file certain forms and pay other fees (depends on the province or territory)